-The file will be buffered in standard Python style by default, but can be altered with the bufsize parameter.
-0 turns off buffering, 1 uses line buffering, and any number greater than 1 (>1) uses that specific buffer size.
+The file will be buffered in standard Python style by default, but can be altered with the bufsize parameter. <=0 turns off buffering, 1 uses line buffering, and any number greater than 1 (>1) uses that specific buffer size.

 - filename (str) name of the file to open

 - mode (str) mode (Python-style) to open in

-- bufsize (int) desired buffering (-1 = default buffer size)
+- bufsize (int) desired buffering (default: -1)